laurathaga/laurathaga/README.md

-<h1 align="left">Hi 👋, I'm Laurat Hajrullaaga</h1>
+<h1 align="left">YOYO 👋, I'm Laurat Hajrullaaga</h1>
 <h3 align="left">A passionate self-taught full stack developer from Pristina.
-My passion for software lies with dreaming up ideas and making them come true with elegant and bulletproof interfaces.
+My passion for software lies with dreaming up ideas and making them come true with beautiful interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.
-I'm also passionate about animations, design systems, WebGL, 3D design and Game Development</h3>
+I'm also passionate about animations, design systems, Functional Programming, WebGL, 3D design and Game Development</h3>

 - 🔭 I’m currently working on a game web app **gamingDaily**